EXILE & RESILIENCE

 Music of the Jewish and African Diasporas

-Rachel Weston, mezzo | Haitham Haidar, tenor | Jeffrey Strauss, baritone | Daphna Mor, recorder, ney, vocals
+Polina Skovoroda Shepherd, soprano | Haitham Haidar, tenor | Jeffrey Strauss, baritone | Daphna Mor, recorder, ney, vocals | Merlin Shepherd, clarinet

 with Apollo’s Singers

 In this musical tour of the Jewish and African diasporas, Apollo’s Fire explores the remarkable resilience of these enslaved peoples during 250 years, 1600-1850.
-Music by Jewish baroque composer Salamone Rossi and Jewish-inspired composer Benedetto Marcello is interwoven with the rhythms of life in the ghetto: songs, dances, and prayers from the Ashkenazy, Sephardic, and North African traditions.
-A company of 22 musicians – including Jewish, Palestinian, and African-American artists – raise their voices in longing and celebration.
+Music by Jewish baroque composer Salamone Rossi and Jewish-inspired composer Benedetto Marcello is interwoven with the rhythms of life in the ghetto: songs, dances, and prayers from the Ashkenazi, Sephardic, and North African traditions.
+A company of 15-22 musicians – including Jewish, Palestinian, and African-American artists – raise their voices in longing and celebration.

 With optional projected images of period paintings, designed by Camilla Tassi.